 - Talk it out

 1. Choose the right course

 The first thing you should do when you’re ready to start learning French is to sign up for a language course like Lingoda that will give you a solid foundation.
 If you don’t use the right tools and methods right from the start, it’ll be hard to make much progress, no matter how much you study.
 But what’s the right course?
 Here are a few things you should look for in the course you choose:

 Your French language course should offer classes 24/7 so you have the option to schedule classes when you’ve got the most energy, time and motivation.
 For that reason, we think the best way to learn French is through online learning.
 The course you choose should also let you decide how intensively you practice.
 While some language learners prefer a flexible, pay-as-you-go system, others find more success in committing to a stricter schedule for a certain amount of time.

 Whichever course you pick should give you the opportunity to learn from qualified, native-speaking language experts.
-Better yet, find a course that allows you to learn from various teachers that come from different locations, so you can hear a variety of French accents.
+Better yet, find a course that allows you to learn from various teachers that come from different locations, so you can hear a variety of French accents and language learning tips.

 Quality, up-to-date materials

 Have you ever taken a class that just had outdated, irrelevant materials?
 Nothing can kill your motivation faster than topics that just don’t matter in the real world.
 Make sure you pick a French course that produces high-quality materials and designs curricula that will help you communicate in real life.

 When you’re learning any language, face-to-face feedback from the teacher is crucial to help you perfect your pronunciation, vocabulary use, grammar and more.
 If your class has too many students, you might get lost in the crowd.
 Make sure you choose a course that offers small classes (no more than five students) so your voice is always heard.

 Okay, now that you know some of the things to look for in a French course, let’s dig into a few tips to get the most out of your French lessons!